Microsoft/azure-docs.cs-cz/articles/iot-dps/how-to-manage-enrollments.md

 ---
-title: Správa registrací zařízení pomocí webu Azure portal | Dokumentace Microsoftu
+title: Manage device enrollments for Azure IoT Hub Device Provisioning Service in the Azure portal
-description: Správa registrací zařízení pro služby Device Provisioning na webu Azure Portal
+description: How to manage device enrollments for your Device Provisioning Service in the Azure Portal
 author: wesmc7777
 ms.author: wesmc
 ms.date: 04/05/2018